US auto profits soar as sales slowdown threatens more layoffs

 The New York Times quoted a manager at a Honda dealership in Massachusetts who said, “The market is tapped out.
 It is no longer expanding at the rate manufacturers thought it would.”
 He said rising consumer sentiment “hasn’t translated into what’s happening in dealerships where we are trying to sell cars.”

 Despite its surge in profits, GM’s stock values have been relatively flat over the past year.
-Neither has the recent multi-billion-dollar stock buyback program instituted at the insistence of major shareholders led to higher share values.
-In fact, auto start up Tesla Motors, which builds fewer more than 100,000 electric vehicles per year, has a market capitalization of $49.3 billion, larger than Ford and nearly on a par with GM’s $50.87 billion.
+Neither has the recent multi-billion-dollar stock buyback program instituted at the insistence of major shareholders led to higher share prices.
+In fact, auto start-up Tesla Motors, which builds fewer more than 100,000 electric vehicles per year, has a market capitalization of $49.3 billion, larger than Ford and nearly on a par with GM’s $50.87 billion.

 This has led to calls for a stock reorganization at GM to funnel even more cash into the pockets of wealthy investors regardless of its impact on the overall financial health of the company.
 General Motors has already put billions into the pockets of investors through increased dividend payouts.